trufflesuite/drizzle-legacy/README.md

 `events` (array): An array of event objects.
 Drizzle will only listen for the events we declared in options.

-The contract's state also includes the state of each constant function called on the contract (`callerFunctionName`).
+`state` (object): The state of each constant function called on the contract (`callerFunctionName`).
 The functions are indexed by name, and contain the outputs indexed by a hash of the arguments passed during the call (`argsHash`).
 If no arguments were passed, the hash is `0x0`.
 Drizzle reads from the store for you, so it should be unnecessary to touch this data cache manually.

 `args` (array): Arguments passed to function call.

 `value` (mixed): Value returned from function call.

+`methods` (object): Contract methods

+`address` (string): Contract address

 ### `transactions` (object)
 A series of transaction objects, indexed by transaction hash.